 His life demonstrated with utmost clarity the difference between the traditions of European royalty, based on acceptance of the right of Kings as superior persons, and those of the Rajputs, based on family ties between ruler and subject.

 (Extracts reproduced from: Maharana the story of the rulers of Udaipur By Brian Masters Published by Mapin Publishing Pvt.
 Ltd., Ahmedabad).

 Maharana Fateh Singh Award was instituted in recognition and in commemoration of the principles and values adhered by him.

 Maharana Fateh Singh Award is a city level award.
 This award was instituted to honour those regular students who have passed secondary and senior secondary exams of the Central Board of Secondary Education and Board of Secondary Education, Rajasthan from secondary and senior secondary schools located within municipal limits of Udaipur conducted by a recognised body for:

 - Achievements in cultural, literary and other co-curricular and extra curricular activities.

 (Students of Praveshika & Upadhyaya from Board of Secondary Education, Rajasthan are also eligible for the above awards)

-This annual city of Udaipur award to each candidate consists of:
+This annual state award to each candidate consists of: